no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 We weren’t sure how long it would take to get to the spa we booked appointments at – so we gathered our tennis shoes and walked back to the main road to hail a taxi.
 It drove the three of us to a little downtown shopping spot where Pink Lime Salon & Spa was located.

-It didn’t take as long as we thought – and now had 45 minutes to kill before our massages were scheduled.
+It didn’t take as long as we thought, we had time to kill before our massages.
 We meandered down the strip of restaurants and bars, searching for a little watering hole to grab a drink at.
 The Distillery looked inviting, and we sidled up to the bar for a quick one.

 Our time was up and we headed to Pink Lime.
-It seemed the spa had their panties in a bundle because they didn’t seem to have much organization.
 We had three massage appointments and two masseuses available.
 Unless Vancouver-masseuses had some magical technique where they could massage two people at once, it just didn’t add up.
 Carla decided to sit this one out and headed to explore the other shops with Meg and Molls while Kates and I got some knots loosened.

 As you can see, the plush robes were nice.
 I enjoyed them.
 Kates and I hung out in the waiting lounge until the rooms were ready.
 Our masseuses walked up and introduced themselves and led us both into the same room.
 There were two tables there and candles lit.
 Cue the romantic spa music.
-When the masseuses instructed us to unrobe before they left the room to let us do so… we lost it. #giggles Apparently we’re getting a couple’s massage.
+When the masseuses instructed us to unrobe before they left the room to let us do so… we lost it.
+Apparently we’re getting a couple’s massage.
 We shrugged and said, “whatever!” as we threw off our robes and hung them up behind the door.
-Best friends for about 16 years… a little nakedness doesn’t throw us off.

 Sixty minutes later, we gathered our clothes and settled our bill at the front desk.
 The other girls were found noshing at a restaurant down the way.
 They settled their tab and left.
 We jumped on the underground subway in hopes we were heading in the direction of our apartment.
 Only slightly turned around, we ended up walking quite aways.
 Now the time is about 7:00pm and we are, surprise surprise, hungry.